Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 The word "pinup" became a popular term during this era and became widely used.
 A "pinup" describes a woman that is so beautiful and sexy that you feel compelled to pin her up on your wall so you can look at her all the time.
 Pinup girl posters became very popular and eventually they became advertisements.

-These women are usually very seductive and glamorous and portrayed in a variety of different positions, mostly sexual or inviting.
+These women are usually very seductive, glamorous, and portrayed in a variety of different positions, mostly sexual or inviting.
 They often show cleavage, long legs, the butt, and lots of skin.

 Pinup Girl Tattoo Design Ideas